atulkamble/azure-pipeline-code-analysis-sonarqube/README.md

-Here’s a simple **SonarQube Code Analysis Project** you can use for Azure DevOps practice.

 ### Project: Python Code Analysis with SonarQube

 **Goal:** Analyze Python source code for bugs, vulnerabilities, code smells, duplication, and maintainability issues using SonarQube.